jaxsonp/docker-dash/README.md

 ### Description:

 Returns an array of all existing apps on the specified SRC, regardless of its state (e.g. running, exited).
+If the `USER` parameter is not omitted, only the apps belonging to the given user will be returned

 `FACILITY_ID` - Facility-specific identifier

+`USER` _(optional)_ : Name of user to query for

 ### Example Response:
 ``` json